Galeria-Kaufhof/jsonhomeclient/README.md

   TemplateLinkRelationType("http://spec.example.org/rels/artist")
 ))

-// Create the client, it loads the json home doc from the host (using Play's WSClient for http)
+// Create the client, it loads the json home doc from the host
-// In a non-Play app, the WSClient can be created via `new NingWSClient(new AsyncHttpClientConfig.Builder().build())`,
-// in this setup you should also `close()` the WSClient when the app is stopped. val client1 = new JsonHomeClient(host1, WS.client)
+//Make sure to shutdown the ActorSystem after usage implicit val system = ActorSystem() implicit val materializer = ActorMaterializer() val client1 = new JsonHomeClient(host1)

 // Create the cache, it will regularly (using the Akka scheduler) load json home doc
 // using the client.
 The initialTimeToWait is used for requests when the schedule did not yet
 // kick in (might happen e.g. in tests) so that the json home doc was not yet requested/loaded.
 // In this case the json home doc is directly loaded from the client and the cache will wait for
-// the result using the given `initialTimeToWait`. val cache1 = new JsonHomeCache(client1, Akka.system, updateInterval = 5 minutes, initialTimeToWait = 10 seconds)
+// the result using the given `initialTimeToWait`. val cache1 = new JsonHomeCache(client1, updateInterval = 5 minutes, initialTimeToWait = 10 seconds)

 // The json home service, the interface for applications, set up with several json home caches val jsonHomeService = JsonHomeService(Seq(cache1, cache2, ...))